AvijitBag07/OceanFFT_2024/guided_OceanFFT_SYCLMigration/README.md

 ## Key Implementation Details
-This sample demonstrates the migration of the following prominent CUDA feature:
+This sample demonstrates the migration of the following prominent CUDA features:
  - CUDA FFT API (CUFFT)

-OceanFFT sample demonstrates how to use FFT API to synthesize and render an ocean surface in real-time.
-SYCL oceanFFT generates wave heightfield at time based on initial heightfield and dispersion relationship.
+OceanFFT sample demonstrates how to use FFT API to synthesize and render an ocean surface in real time.
+SYCL oceanFFT generates wave heightfield at the time based on initial heightfield and dispersion relationship.
 Then FFT API is executed in inverse order to convert to spatial domain.
 Finally, height map values and slope values are evaluated and compared with reference values to determine whether it is correct or wrong.

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.
 ## CUDA source code evaluation